yzabeliesa/clique/readme.md

 - SASS: `clique\public\assets\stylesheets`
 - JS: `clique\public\assets\javascripts`

-When you wish to compile, just run `grunt` in the clique\ root using git shell.
+When you wish to compile, just run `grunt` in the clique\ root using git shell (but before running, delete public/js folder every time before running to prevent endless nesting; I'm gonna fix the Gruntfile.js in the future).
 All respective static CSS and min.js should then be generated in:
 - SASS: `clique\public\css`
 - JS: `clique\public\js`